release date: Feb. 17, 2017

 Track highlights: 1.
 "God Bless Ohio" (4 / 5) - 2.
 "Chili Lemon Peanuts" - 3.
 "Philadelphia Cop" - 4.
 "The Highway Song" - 8.
 "Butch Lullaby" - 9.
 "Stranger Than Paradise" - 11.
 "Bergen to Trondheim" - 12.
 "I Love Portugal" - 16.
 "I Love You Forever and Beyond Eternity"

 8th studio album by Sun Kil Moon is, in CD and vinyl formats, a double album issued on Caldo Verde with a total of 16 tracks and a running time of monstrous 2 hours and 10 minutes.
 As a digital release only, the album is released on Rough Trade.
 The album follows the same recipe as Sun Kil Moon's most recent solo, the 1½-year-old Universal Themes (Jun.
 2015) - following closely in the wake of the critically acclaimed Benji from 2014 - with Kozelek as songwriter, composer, vocalist, and multi-instrumentalist alongside ex-Sonic Youth drummer Steve Shelley as only other musician.
-The most release featuring Kozelek is the collaboration-project Jesu / Sun Kil Moon (Jan.
+The most recent release featuring Kozelek is the collaboration-project Jesu / Sun Kil Moon (Jan.
 2016).
+This is just one of a handful of releases featuring Kozelek in 2017.
+A month later he released the solo ep Night Talks (Mar.
+2017), and then he released 30 Seconds to the Decline of Planet Earth (May 2017), his second collaboration album with Jesu, and a month later Yellow Kitchen (Jun.
+2017), a collaboration album with bassist Sean Yates (of Parquet Courts and Dweller on the Threshold), and he released Mark Kozelek with Ben Boye and Jim White (Oct.
+2017) - all issued on Kozelek's own label, Caldo Verde.

-The shortest track runs more than 5 minutes, three tracks exceed 10 minutes, and the majority are somewhere between 7 and 9 minutes.
-It's a rather different collection of songs by that alone, but the individual compositions are also of different nature.
+The shortest track here runs more than 5 minutes, three tracks exceed 10 minutes playing time, and the majority of songs are somewhere between 7 and 9 minutes long.
+By that alone, this is a different collection of songs, but the individual compositions are also of a special breed.
 Some tracks - the best to my ears - are reminiscent of older Kozelek releases, where you find clear verses, choruses and Kozelek both singing and handling acoustic guitar.
-More demanding tracks include Kozelek's spoken word passages on which he appears to be reciting from a diary, he rants about masturbation, he argues with a music journalist about which Bowie songs are the best and how he came to know about Bowie's death, or he goes on about mass shootings, etc., as for example on "Philadelphia Cop", which nevertheless has a certain strength once you get 3-4 minutes into the almost 11 minutes of the composition.
+More demanding tracks include Kozelek's spoken word passages on which he appears to be reciting from a diary.
+He rants about masturbation, he argues with a music journalist about which Bowie songs are the best and how he came to know about Bowie's death, or he goes on about mass shootings, etc., as for example on "Philadelphia Cop", which nevertheless has a certain strength once you get 3-4 minutes into the almost 11 minutes of the composition.

 Recommended.